Text Marketing Best Practices

 If you need more information about consent or the opt-in process, Contact our team.

 - Mind the frequency of textALERTS.
 Be consistent, but sending out too many may get more opt-outs.
 Two to four texts a month is recommended.
+For help with content ideas and overall marketing organization download our free marketing calendar template

 - Text during normal working hours.
 Texting early or late may aggravate your subscribers and cause them to opt-out.
 We recommend sending texts between 7:30am & 6:00pm.